In this Article

 The most common types of brain scans are computed tomographic (CT) scans and magnetic resonance imaging (MRI).
 Doctors frequently request a CT scan of the brain when they are examining a patient with suspected dementia.
 These scans, which use X-rays to detect brain structures, can show evidence of brain atrophy, strokes and transient ischemic attacks (TIAs), changes to the blood vessels, and other problems such as hydrocephalus and subdural hematomas.
 MRI scans use magnetic fields and focused radio waves to detect hydrogen atoms in tissues within the body.
 They can detect the same problems as CT scans but they are better for identifying certain conditions, such as brain atrophy and damage from small TIAs.

 Doctors also may use electroencephalograms (EEGs) in people with suspected dementia.
 In an EEG, electrodes are placed on the scalp over several parts of the brain in order to detect and record patterns of electrical activity and check for abnormalities.
 This electrical activity can indicate cognitive dysfunction in part or all of the brain.
 Many patients with moderately severe to severe AD have abnormal EEGs.
-An EEG may also be used to detect seizures, which occur in about 10 percent of AD patients as well as in many other disorders.
+An EEG may also be used to detect seizures, which occur in some AD patients as well as in many other disorders.
 EEGs also can help diagnose CJD.